Here’s the word file I use for writing comic scripts.

 There are a number of sample pages in the Working Writer’s Guide to Comics and Graphic Novels, but I’ll drop a page of a recent project below.

 You’ll note the only camera declaration comes in the first panel.
-A perfect example of how you can use this template for both tight and loose scripts. ▪
+A perfect example of how you can use this template regardless if you’re writing tight or loose. ▪

 About the Author —